 Glad you asked!
 We have a blog post on Natural Ways to Induce Labor.
 Without going into the detail of that post, I will list some non-medical options for labor induction below.

-Please note: even though these methods for inducing labor are not medical in nature, you should always check with your OB/GYN or midwife before attempting any of them.
+Discus even non-medical methods of induction with your OB/GYN or midwife.
 Your provider best knows your medical history and what your body and your baby can safely tolerate.

 - Sex (with ejaculation in your vagina)